Outdoor seating expanded in Neenah

 NEENAH, Wis.
 (WFRV) It has happened in Madison, Oshkosh, and now Neenah; some businesses expanding with help from the city.

-Restaurants, bar and taverns in Neenah can now apply for a temporary outdoor seating permit.
+Restaurants, bars, and taverns in Neenah can now apply for a temporary outdoor seating permit.

 Because of social distancing, many businesses have removed tables inside, so this permit will allow restaurants to offer more seating outdoors.